 - Have you exceeded the recommended hours of operation?
 Well-built forklifts have a lifespan between 10,000 and 20,000 work hours.
 If you’re past the limit, you’re playing roulette with unplanned downtime.

 - Is your forklift used in extreme applications or temperatures?
-It’s important to understand anything beyond normal use will cause a forklift to age faster.
+It’s essential to understand anything beyond regular use will cause a forklift to age faster.

 - Is your engine or transmission going bad?
 It can cost thousands of dollars to repair a failing engine or transmission.
 Do the math before you spend the money on repairs.
 Your budget might be spent better on a new lift truck with the latest technology.

 Our best advice is to start this process well before you need a new forklift.
-A planned purchase where you budget and research before you buy an expensive piece of material handling equipment is ideal.
-A surprise last-minute purchase when you find out your forklift broke down during your busiest season is not.
+A planned purchase where you budget and research before you buy is ideal.
+A surprise last-minute purchase when your forklift breaks down during your busiest season is not.

 Need help figuring out if it’s the right time to replace your forklift or forklift fleet?
 Let us help.
 Click here to contact us today.Tags: buying a new forklift